2015 Arkansas Razorbacks football team: Rankings

+Season summary

-Arkansas lost leading returning rusher Jonathan Williams before the season to a foot injury, tempering expectations slightly, but the #18 ranked Razorbacks cruised to a 48-13 victory over UTEP in the season opener.
+Arkansas lost leading returning rusher Jonathan Williams before the season to a foot injury, tempering expectations slightly, but the #18 ranked Razorbacks cruised to a 48–13 victory over UTEP in the season opener.

 The next three weeks, however, were full of disappointment.
-First, the Razorbacks lost to Toledo, a 23-point underdog, in Little Rock's War Memorial Stadium, 16-12, and then turned around and lost to Texas Tech in Fayetteville, 35-24.
-A week later, Texas A&M defeated the Razorbacks in overtime for the second consecutive year, 28-21, to begin SEC play.
+First, the Razorbacks lost to Toledo, a 23-point underdog, in Little Rock's War Memorial Stadium, 16–12, and then turned around and lost to Texas Tech in Fayetteville, 35–24.
+A week later, Texas A&M defeated the Razorbacks in overtime for the second consecutive year, 28–21, to begin SEC play.

-Bielema got his first SEC road win to begin October, defeating the Tennessee Volunteers 24-20 in Neyland Stadium.
+Bielema got his first SEC road win to begin October, defeating the Tennessee Volunteers 24–20 in Neyland Stadium.
 After dropping one on the road to eventual SEC champion Alabama on October 10, the Razorbacks would not lose again until November 21.

-That included a four-overtime win at home over Auburn, a wild overtime victory over then #19 Ole Miss on the road which saw the Razorbacks convert a 4th-and-25 in overtime via a lateral from tight end Hunter Henry, and a 31-14 dismantling of then #9 LSU.
+That included a four-overtime win at home over Auburn, a wild overtime victory over then #19 Ole Miss on the road which saw the Razorbacks convert a 4th-and-25 in overtime via a lateral from tight end Hunter Henry, and a 31–14 dismantling of then #9 LSU.

-Despite losing a shootout to Mississippi State in Fayetteville, Arkansas bounced back with a 28-3 victory in the regular season finale over Missouri in Gary Pinkel's final game coaching the Tigers.
+Despite losing a shootout to Mississippi State in Fayetteville, Arkansas bounced back with a 28–3 victory in the regular season finale over Missouri in Gary Pinkel's final game coaching the Tigers.

 Arkansas accepted an invitation to the Liberty Bowl to play Kansas State on Jan.
-2. Thanks to three touchdowns and 185 yards from running back Alex Collins, the Razorbacks defeated the Wildcats, 45-23.
+2. Thanks to three touchdowns and 185 yards from running back Alex Collins, the Razorbacks defeated the Wildcats, 45–23.
 It was the first time Arkansas had won back-to-back bowl games in consecutive seasons in program history, and the 45 points was the most ever in a bowl game.
 The Razorbacks have won each of their last three bowl games, counting back to the 2012 Cotton Bowl.